CoperniSync/ChargerAstronomyEngine/Docs/api/ChargerAstronomyEngine.Streaming.BoundedInitializationQueue-1.md

 ### <a id="ChargerAstronomyEngine_Streaming_BoundedInitializationQueue_1_Capacity"></a> Capacity

-The maximum capacity of the queue.
+The total amount of items that can be held in the queue.

 ```csharp
 public int Capacity { get; }